justcalamari/cf-graph/README.md

 This may require it's own conda-forge bot account to prevent it from taking all the API calls.

 ## Next steps
-1. Test the auto ticking script.
-1. Iron out some kinks with getting the upstream and making the graph.
-1. Put into production with Travis + `doctr`.
 1. On accepting a new recipe to CF write to the dependency graph directly.
 1. On accepting a PR into a feedstock update the version in the graph.